 Students must be prepared to perform on an instrument or voice and must have access to an instrument.
 Basic ability to read notation is assumed.
 Access to a digital recorder to record performances is essential.
-Access to computer with CD/DVD drive and the internet.
+Access to computer with CD/DVD and/or drive and the internet.

-Weekly access to at least one of the following:
+Weekly access to:

-- Phone
+- phone

-- Computer or device with Internet
+- computer or device with Internet

-- Access to web conferencing
+- access to web conferencing

-- A phone or tablet for recording purposes
+- a phone or tablet for recording purposes